wchen408/js_react_status_indicator/README.md

 * 80% Finished

 I created a `displayMsg` state in the `App` component, which get sent down as a prop to a child component `Copy`.
-In the setter method for `displayMsg`, `setDisplayMsg`,  is invoked in different computation stages.
+The setter method for `displayMsg`, `setDisplayMsg`,  is invoked in different computation stages.
 However, I'm only seeing `Loading` and `80% Finished` while the intermediate stage, `50% Finished`, is skipped.